 Class dates & time

-- Weekly attendance is essential; applicants who will miss more than one class due to travel commitments, etc. should consider other volunteer opportunities with Explore Buffalo.
+- Attendance is essential; applicants who will miss more than one class due to travel commitments, etc. should consider other volunteer opportunities with Explore Buffalo.
 Due to space constraints for the Docent Training Program, we are unable to accept docent trainees who will miss multiple classes.

 - Classroom sessions will be held at First Presbyterian Church on Symphony Circle.